nusherjk/nusherjk/README.md

 - 🔭 I’m currently working on ...
 Deep learning, pattern Recognition, Computer vision, Django Rest framework, python.
 - 🌱 I’m currently learning ...
 Spring MVC Framework.
 - 📫 How to reach me: ...
-Send me an email nusher.kazi@northsouth.edu
+Send me an email nusherjk@gmail.com

 <!--
 **nusherjk/nusherjk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.